BZemba87/guessing-game/README.md

 - There was a bug that existed where print message "You have run out of guesses!
 The number was 0" would sporadically appear at the end of some games alongside the correct message.
 Josh in Tutor Support helped me figure out this was activated when invalid data was entered while selecting difficulty level.
 To handle the invalid data I was running the play_game() function inside itself but as the game hadn't actually been played, it was triggering the "You have run out of guesses" print message.
 I fixed this by setting a boolean to a variable - continue_play = False.

-- An error (UnboundLocalError: local variable 'guess' referenced before assignment) was fixed by declaring the guess variable.
+- An error (UnboundLocalError: local variable 'guess' referenced before assignment) was crashing the program but has now been fixed by declaring the guess variable.

+- While loop in main() function was altered to handle input that isn't y or n - without this, the game would just terminate.
+Now, it will ask the user the question again until the correct data is added.

 # Technologies